milasudril/geosimd/README.md

 };
 ```

+Notice that the return value must satisfy the `std::totally_ordered` requirement.

 Often, the norm of the difference between two point is used as the distance function.
 This behaviour can be enabled by inheriting from `metric_normed_space_mixin` class template:

 ```c++